 But we cannot escape the fact that the manifestations of anaphylactic shock resemble in all respects those of an acute intoxication; furthermore, that histamine, the substance which produces the picture most closely resembling that of typical anaphylaxis, is a product of protein cleavage.
-(See Abel and Kubota; Dale; Hanke and Koessler.)
-Not only does histamine cause bronchial spasm in guinea pigs, obstruction to pulmonary circulation in rabbits and fall of blood pressure in dogs, but applied to the skin or mucous membranes, it causes marked local urticaria resembling closely that of skin reactions in sensitized persons, and it does all these things in extremely minute dosage, comparable with the dosage of proteins used in anaphylactic reactions.
+(See Abel and Kubota; 56 Dale; 57 Hanke and Koessler.58) Not only does histamine cause bronchial spasm in guinea pigs, obstruction to pulmonary circulation in rabbits and fall of blood pressure in dogs, but applied to the skin or mucous membranes, it causes marked local urticaria resembling closely that of skin reactions in sensitized persons, and it does all these things in extremely minute dosage, comparable with the dosage of proteins used in anaphylactic reactions.
 Furthermore, its antecedent amino acid, histidine, is present in every known complete protein.
 Some other pure chemical products of protein cleavage, such as methyl guanidine, have more or less similar physiological effects.
+Manwaring 59 has observed evidence that some of the manifestations of anaphylaxis in dogs depend on substances liberated from the liver which have a histamine-like effect, although probably not histamine itself but an antigenic protein.

 The chief respects in which histamine fails to account for all the phenomena of anaphylaxis are:

-1. It fails to desensitize sensitized animals or tissues, yet produces strong reactions in the uterus strip that has been thoroughly desensitized (Dale).
+1. It fails to desensitize sensitized animals or tissues, yet produces strong reactions in the uterus strip that has been thoroughly desensitized (Dale).55 anaphylaxis.

-2. Histamine does not produce the temperature reactions usual in anaphylaxis.
+2. Histamine does not produce the temperature reactions usual in blood usual in anaphylaxis.

-3. Histamine does not produce the changes in coagulability of the blood usual in anaphylaxis.
+3. Histamine does not produce the changes in coagulability of the

-4. Quinine augments the susceptibility of sensitized animals to the foreign protein but does not affect the intoxication produced by histamine (M. I. Smith).

-Nevertheless, histamine seems to have a synergetic relation to anaphylactic shock, probably because the points of attack of histamine and anaphylactic reactions are identical.
+4. Quinine augments the susceptibility of sensitized animals to the foreign protein but does not affect the intoxication produced by histamine (M. I. Smith).60 sumably many different substances are produced.
+The effect of quinine (item four) might be found to be an influence on the antigen-antibody reaction if this possibility were investigated.
+And at least histamine seems to have a synergetic relation to anaphylactic shock, probably because the points of attack of histamine and anaphylactic reactions are identical.60

 In respect to item one of the above list, we should not expect histamine to desensitize if it is the active product of an antigen-antibody reaction, since it is this reaction alone that is prevented by desensitization.
-As to items two and three, it may well be that these phenomena result from other products of the antigen-antibody reaction, since presumably many different substances are produced.
-The effect of quinine (item four) might be found to be an influence on the antigen-antibody reaction if this possibility were investigated.
+As to items two and three, it may well be that these phenomena result from other products of the antigen-antibody reaction, since pre-